lezhnev74/pasvl/README.md

 # PASVL - PHP Array Structure Validation Library

 The purpose of this library is to validate an existing (nested) array against a template and report a mismatch.
-It has object-oriented extendable architecture to write and add custom validators.
+It has the object-oriented extendable architecture to write and add custom validators.

 Highly inspired by abandoned package [ptrofimov/matchmaker](https://github.com/ptrofimov/matchmaker).
 While the mentioned package was written in a functional way, current one embraces OO architecture in a sake of readability, maintainability, and extendability.